Cong condemns attack on party nominee for Agartala assembly bypoll, alleges BJP hand in it | Politics

 In a tweet, Congress general secretary Jairam Ramesh also condemned the attack and alleged that the assault was carried out by BJP members who should be arrested.

-The incident took place late on Sunday when Barman visited the house of Congress worker Alok Goswami, whose house came under attack by a group of youths on Sunday night, a police officer said.
+The incident took place late Sunday when Barman visited Congress worker Alok Goswami, whose house came under attack by a group of youths on Sunday night, a police officer said.

 ''The youths had gathered outside the house of Goswami, a BJP worker who had recently joined the Congress,” Officer-in-Charge of Abhoynagar Police Outpost Uttam Paul said.